JC Penney sues to block bondholders from declaring default

 Customers balked at the new pricing and the retailer has backtracked on some of its pricing policy.

-The stock is down more than 50 percent in the past 12 months.
+The stock was down more than 50 percent in the past 12 months.

 The case is JC Penney Company Inc v U.S. Bank National Association, Delaware Court of Chancery, No. 8276.